Yo-kai Sangokushi

 Yo-kai Sangokushi (Note: Japanese: 妖怪三国志 Hepburn: Yōkai Sangokushi) is a turn-based tactical role-playing game developed by Koei Tecmo and published by Level-5 for the Nintendo 3DS in 2016 exclusively in Japan.
 The game is a collaboration between Koei Tecmo's video game series Romance of the Three Kingdoms and Level-5's multi-media franchise Yo-kai Watch and sees the player controlling military commanders who aim to unify the world.
+In the game's plot, several characters from Yo-kai Watch are transported into a book titled Yo-kai Sangokushi, where they become military leaders and must find eight jewels to return to their world.
+A sequel, Yo-kai Sangokushi: Kunitori Wars, was released for mobile devices in 2018.

 Plot

 While exploring the library of the Springdale Elementary School, Jibanyan, Komasan, and Usapyon find a book titled Yo-kai Sangokushi, which they are teleported into.
 During the beginning of the game, the player chooses either Jibanyan, Komasan, or Usapyon, and the plot of the game centers around the Yo-kai the player picked.
 Inside the book, the three Yo-kai are separated and turned into military leaders.
 They later find out that they need to find eight jewels to return to the real world, which becomes the focus of the game.